-3. THE BREACH OF PLANNING CONTROL ALLEGED
+3. THE MATTERS WHICH APPEAR TO CONSTITUTE THE BREACH OF PLANNING CONTROL

-Without planning permission and within the last 4 years, the siting of one Caravan as shown in an approximate position on the attached plan as a hatched box.
+Without planning permission and within the last 10 years the material change of use of Land to residential and the construction of a structure for the purposes of human habitation, shown in the approximate position on the attached Plan as a red hatched rectangular box.